 - a) Records of each sexual harassment investigation including any: - 1.
 Determination regarding responsibility; - 2.
 Audio or audiovisual recording or transcript required under law or regulation; - 3.
 Disciplinary sanctions imposed on the respondent; and - 4.
-Remedies provided to the complainant designed to restore or preserve equal access to the District's education program or activity. - b) Any appeal and its result. - c) Any informal resolution and its result. - d) All materials used to train Title IX Coordinators, investigators, decision-makers, and any person who facilitates an informal resolution process. - e) For each response to sexual harassment where the District had actual knowledge of sexual harassment in its education program or activity against a person in the United States, records of any actions, including any supportive measures, taken in response to a report or formal complaint of sexual harassment.
+Remedies provided to the complainant designed to restore or preserve equal access to the District's education program or activity. - b) Any appeal and its result.

+- c) All materials used to train Title IX Coordinators, investigators, and decision-makers. - d) For each response to sexual harassment where the District had actual knowledge of sexual harassment in its education program or activity against a person in the United States, records of any actions, including any supportive measures, taken in response to a report or formal complaint of sexual harassment.
 In each instance, the District must document the basis for its conclusion that its response was not deliberately indifferent, and document that it has taken measures designed to restore or preserve equal access to the District's education program or activity.
-If a District does not provide a complainant with supportive measures, then the District must document the reasons why such a response was not clearly unreasonable in light of the known circumstances.
+If the District does not provide a complainant with supportive measures, then the District must document the reasons why such a response was not clearly unreasonable in light of the known circumstances.
 The documentation of certain bases or measures does not limit the District in the future from providing additional explanations or detailing additional measures taken.

-20 USC § 1092(f)(6)(A)(v) 20 USC § 1681, et. seq.
-34 USC § 12291(a)(8, 10, and 30) 34 CFR Part 106 Education Law § 13 8 NYCRR § 100.2(kk)
+20 USC Section 1092(f)(6)(A)(v) 20 USC Section 1681, et. seq.
+34 USC Section 12291(a)(8, 10, and 30) 34 CFR Part 106 Education Law Section 13 8 NYCRR Section 100.2

-Refer also to Policies #3420 -- Non-Discrimination and Anti-Harassment in the District NOTE:
+NOTE: Refer also to Policies #3420 -- Non-Discrimination and Anti-Harassment in the District

-#6121 -- Sexual Harassment in the Workplace #7550 -- Dignity for All Students
+#6121 -- Sexual Harassment in the Workplace